 If a few of us “Lucky Sevens” were topside together, it usually meant playing cards or even singing a few songs a capella while trying not to embarrass ourselves.
 I became an expert at two-handed solitaire and learned to play just about every poker game invented.
 Staring at the ocean also absorbed lots of time.
 Chances are you’d see nothing but the wide expanse of open water, no islands, no ships—just the deep blue sea stretching out to meet the sky.
 But in closer to the ship, the water took on a beautiful pale, ice blue shade where the Patrick’s bow sliced through.
 This was also true in back (aft), where the ship’s stern left a stream of churned-up, bubbling water in its wake.

-13 The setting sun off the Patrick's starboard side; March 1962
+//See figure 13 below: The Setting Sun--Looking off the Patrick's starboard side//

 As the Patrick steamed closer to Hawaii it was not uncommon to spot a school of whales or the occasional dorsal fin of a shark.
 Small flying fish were active continuously near the bow keeping pace with our ship.
 They’d be seen popping out of the water parallel to the ship, flapping their fins wildly in the air as if desperately trying to keep up with us, before diving back into the deep.